SimonDuGL/driver/House Value Report.md

 ![Slide24](https://user-images.githubusercontent.com/101145370/165826872-8180713c-2df1-4092-b025-74aefd3caf1b.PNG)

-Based on the regression prediction model, a 5 bedroom house price is most likely between $618k(pessimistic) and $641k(optimistic).
+Based on the regression model, a 5 bedroom house price predicted is most likely between $618k(pessimistic) and $641k(optimistic).
 It is about $630k.

 618k + (641k - 618k)/ 2 = 630k